 When you represent yourself, the worse that usually happens is that you waste your time and lose the filing fee when you can’t complete your case.
 However, when you use a non-attorney service, the consequences can be far greater.
 You might end up paying several hundred dollars for a pile of papers that you simply cannot use – and then you find yourself right back where you started.
 Depending on where the process went wrong or what went wrong, you may have to hire an attorney to clean up the situation.

-If you have to hire an attorney to fix the process, it is almost always more expensive to fix a case that has been completed incorrectly than to just do it right the first time.
-We know from experience, because we have fixed many divorces that were not started by our firm, and it is almost always more complicated than starting a brand new case.
+If you have to hire an attorney, it is almost always more expensive to fix a case that has been completed incorrectly than to just do it right the first time.
+We know from experience because we have fixed many divorces that were not started by our firm, and it is almost always more complicated than starting a brand new case.

 Many people who have tried to do their own divorce or paid a service for forms or help end up failing, and we have been hired to clean up many of these situations.
 While we are happy to help, we simply want you to know the risks of these different avenues before you decide which way to go.